Overview

 Binadox Checklist:

-• Audit all existing Azure AI services to identify any with public network access enabled.
+- Audit all existing Azure Logic Apps (Standard) to identify which have public network access enabled.

 Binadox KPIs to Track: